vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 59 commits since the previous release, including 17 fixes.
+More than 61 commits since the previous release, including 19 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Mon Jun 17 02:10:07 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Tue Jun 18 02:07:32 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER